Hokie One Stop

 Supports and services for graduate and undergraduate students in the greater Washington, D.C., metro area

-Virginia Tech students in the greater Washington, D.C., metro area, and at specialized campuses and sites in Northern Virginia, are vital members of the Virginia Tech community.
+Virginia Tech students in the greater Washington, D.C., metro area, are vital members of the Virginia Tech community.

 The resources found on this page should help you connect to the academic and students support services you will need during your time as a student, and help you connect with fellow students, faculty, and staff.